Contrast-Security-OSS/docs/content/installation/net/configuration/SettingDisplayNameForServers.md

 </appSettings>
 ```

-## Server Display Name When The Configuration Setting *ServerName* Is Absent
+## When The Configuration Setting Is Absent

 If the **ServerName** configuration setting is not present, the .NET agent will use the computer name for the server's display name.
 You can view the computer name by viewing the **System** properties in the **Control Panel**.